philosoralphter/Rate_Limiter/README.md

 ##API Rate Limiter
 This is an npm module that will allow you to instantiate a RateLimiter object in your node.js or io.js server.
 The object exposes the public methods documented below and is designed to be used for rate limiting incoming or outgoing API calls.
-Rate limiter is designed to be fast and scalable, so it uses a redis database to keep track of requests per user and globally.
+Rate limiter is designed to be fast and scalable, so it uses a redis database to keep track of per-user and global requests.

+**N.B.**  Rate_Limiter is not yet production-ready.
+If you would like to help make it production-ready, [submit a pull request]https://github.com/philosoralphter/Rate_Limiter/pulls!

 ###Installation and Dependencies
 Place the APIRateLimiter folder into your project folder, or use npm: